LearnTeachCode/debugging-report-template/README.md

 ```
 Your list of questions here....
 1. Is "a" being correctly assigned as a string?
 What is the proper way to to designate a string?
 Double-quotes or single quotes?

 2. What exactly is happening when === is used vs. ==?

+3. What "value" is being captured on Line 8?
+The value that the user entered or the value of the id?
+After identifying the id of the user input element, is "value" the correct way to get the value of what the user entered?

 ```